psgrover2010/parry-blog/_drafts/hallstatt--reason-why-everyone-in-love-with-hallstatt.md

 ![](/uploads/Hallstatt 1 &#40;26&#41;.jpeg){: width="6000" height="4000"}

-**Boat Trips**
+##### **Memorable Trip In Boat:**

-Apart from Stefanie Ferry route (*€ 3 in August 2019*) which runs 365 days a year which goes around trip once in hour from train station to village and vice versa I recommend to hire another boat trip to take the quick glance of lake to see the beautiful village.
+Apart from Stefanie Ferry route (*€ 3 paid in August 2019*) which runs 365 days a year which goes around trip once in a hour from train station to village and vice versa I recommend to hire another boat trip to take the quick glance of lake to see the beautiful village.

 I love the tour boat company on Lake Hallstatt called Navia ([*website*](http://www.navia.at/){: target="_blank"}) which uses traditionally crafted&nbsp;**wooden salt boats**.
-They are so good as this is the only place where I found display in HINDI.
+They are so good and will also greet you as ''Namaste'' and this is the only place where I found display in HINDI.
 Please reserve your place in advance via online as Navia has daily tours April through late October.

 ![](/uploads/Hallstatt 1 &#40;23&#41;.jpeg){: width="4000" height="6000"}

-**Funicular Railway**
+##### **Funicular Ride:**

-Yes, this small town also has the Funicular like other major cities and this ride will take you onto the mountain. &nbsp;On top, you can visit the salt mine or the Rudolfstrum restaurant, which has a panoramic terrace overlooking the lake.
-Do not miss the ‘World Heritage Skywalk’ – a WOOOOW view platform from the mountain 350 metres above Hallstatt.
+Yes, this small town also has the Funicular like other major cities and this ride will take you on the mountain. &nbsp;On top, you can visit the salt mine or the Rudolfstrum restaurant, which has a panoramic terrace overlooking the lake.
+Do not miss the ‘World Heritage Skywalk’ – a WOOOOW view platform, from the mountain 350 metres above Hallstatt.

 ## ![](/uploads/Hallstatt 1 &#40;16&#41;.jpeg){: width="6000" height="4000"}